-The college offers the following payment plans for tuition, room, board and fees:
+Lakeland University offers several payment plans for tuition, room and board and fees.
+You can:

-- Pay semester balance in full.
-Lakeland College accepts cash, personal checks, money orders, cashiers' checks and credit cards (Visa, MasterCard, and Discovery).
-A date is established each semester for an early payment discount.
+- Pay the semester balance in full - Lakeland University accepts cash, personal checks, money orders, cashier’s checks and credit cards (Visa, MasterCard, American Express and Discover).

-- Interest Free Tuition Payment Plan.
-For a small yearly fee, this convenient option allows you to spread all or part of your annual education expenses over eight to ten monthly payments without any interest charges.
+- Participate in our interest-free tuition payment plan - For a small yearly fee, this convenient option allows you to spread out your payments over eight to 10 months without interest charges.
 Contact Tuition Management Service (TMS) directly for more information at 888-713-7234 or visit their website at http://www.afford.com/lakeland.

-- PLUS Loan - Parent Loan for Undergraduate Students.
-This is a federally sponsored loan program for parents to borrow money for their children's education costs.
-Click here for more information or contact the Financial Aid Office at 800-569-2166, ext.
-1214.
+- Receive a PLUS (Parent Loan for Undergraduate Students) - This federally sponsored loan program allows parents to borrow money for their children's education costs.
+Click for more information or contact the Financial Aid & Educational Funding Office at 920-565-1032.

-If you accepted a federal Stafford subsidized and/or unsubsidized loan as part of your financial aid, there are a couple of steps that need to be completed prior to your loan(s) being disbursed to your tuition account.
-These steps include completing loan entrance counseling (first-time borrower) and completing the Master Promissory Note (MPN).
-All Stafford loans will be borrowed from the U.S. Department of Education through the Federal Direct Loan Program.
-Click on the following links to complete the requirement(s) for you Federal Direct Loan:
+- Federal Direct Loans acquisition requires two steps by you - If you accepted a Federal Direct subsidized and/or unsubsidized loan as part of your financial aid, there are a couple of steps that need to be completed prior to your loan(s) being disbursed to your tuition account.
+These steps include completing loan entrance counseling (for first-time borrowers) and completing the Master Promissory Note (MPN).
+All Federal Direct loans will come from the U.S. Department of Education through the Federal Direct Loan Program.
+Click on the following links to complete the requirement(s) for your Federal Direct Loan:

-The Federal Parent PLUS Loan provides loans to parents of dependent students attending post-secondary schools.
+- “PLUS” loans available - The Federal PLUS Loan provides loans to parents of dependent students who are attending post-secondary schools.
 All loan funds received under the program must be used to pay for the cost of attending a post-secondary school.

-Parents can apply for instant pre-approval online and complete the Master Promissory Note for the PLUS loan online.
-If you do not have online access, please contact the financial aid office.
-Please be aware that credit check/loan approval is valid for a minimum of 90 days.
+Parents can apply for instant pre-approval online and complete the Master Promissory Note for PLUS online.
+If you do not have online access, contact the Financial Aid & Educational Funding Office.
+Be aware that credit check/loan approval is valid for a minimum of 180 days.

-The Financial Aid Office will be notified of the credit decision.
-If the application is approved, the Financial Aid Office will certify the PLUS loan.
-If a parent is denied a PLUS loan, the student's financial aid package will be reviewed to determine if there is additional Federal Direct Unsubsidized loan eligibility.
+The Financial Aid & Educational Funding Office will be notified of the credit decision.
+If the application is approved, the Financial Aid & Educational Funding Office will certify the PLUS loan.
+If a parent is denied a PLUS loan, the student's financial aid package will be reviewed to determine if there is additional federal direct unsubsidized loan eligibility for the student.
 A revised award letter will be completed.

-Students are recommended to exhaust all federal loan options first.
-If additional funding is needed, alternative loans are a source of non-federal educational loans available through a variety of national lending institutions.
-Minimum and maximum amounts to borrow may vary by program, but all require a satisfactory credit history for approval.
-These loans have their own application processes which are available online.
+- Exhaust all federal loan options before applying for alternative loans - If additional funding is needed, alternative loans are available through a variety of national lending institutions.
+Minimum and maximum amounts to borrow vary by program, but all require a satisfactory credit history for approval.
+These loans have their own application processes, which are available online.
 Please contact us for the most current alternative loan information.

-Federal regulations require students who have borrowed through a federal loan program to participate in an exit counseling session after they are no longer enrolled.
+- Exit counseling is required for those who borrow from the federal government - Federal regulations require students who have borrowed through a federal loan program to participate in an exit counseling session after they drop below half-time status or are no longer enrolled.
 You may complete this requirement online.
-You will need your Department of Education (FAFSA) PIN number to complete exit counseling.
+You will need your Department of Education FSA ID username and password to complete exit counseling.